Irresistible Turkey Chili

 Ancho chili powder is on the milder, sweet side.
 It’s incredibly rich in flavor and works beautifully in this chili, dusted onto meats or tossed with vegetables and roasted.
 There are a variety of options for buying.
 For this recipe, we used ancho chili powder from McCormick, which we found in our local grocery store.

 Feel free to substitute other chili powders in this recipe and make it your own.
 Chipotle chili powder would be a great option.
-If you do switch things up a bit, add the chili powder slowly and taste for how strong or spicy it makes the chili.
+If you do switch things up a bit, add the chili powder slowly and taste for how spicy it makes the chili.
 Amounts might vary.

 Recipe updated, originally posted October 2014.
 Since posting this in 2014, we have tweaked the recipe to be more clear. – Adam and Joanne

-Irresistible Healthy Turkey Chili Recipe
+Irresistible Turkey Chili

 This turkey chili is a win-win.
 It makes it to the table in just less than an hour and tastes fantastic.
-Lean turkey is browned for flavor then simmered with savory mushrooms, onion and ancho chili powder.
-The chili is great straight away, but gets even better over the next couple of days.
+Lean turkey is browned for flavor then simmered with savory mushrooms, onion, and ancho chili powder.
+The chili is great straight away but gets even better over the next couple of days.